ruggeryiury/dx-launcher-music-store/README.md

-# dx-launcher-music-store
-Music Store of the DX Launcher application
+# DX Launcher Music Store

+Public database of song packages for Rock Band 3, fetched automatically by DX Launcher!

+# JSON Structure

+To be added...